 1. How is VCU coordinating their master planning effort with the City of Richmond?

 The City of Richmond currently has a master plan in development, Richmond 300.
 Prior to the launch of either of these master plan processes, VCU began conversations with the Department of Planning and Development Review.
-We have continued to brief one another and provide input and feedback, meeting approximately every six weeks.
+We regularly briefed one another and provided input and feedback, meeting approximately bi-monthly.

 In an effort to ensure cross-communication, Vice President for Administration Meredith Weiss serves on the Richmond 300 Advisory Council and University Planner Jeff Eastman serves on the Richmond 300 Land Use Working Group.
 The City's Director of Planning and Development Review served on a ONE VCU focus group and continues to serve on the VCU Architectural Review Committee.